How has Education in the Middle East and North Africa evolved to keep up with progressive digital and regulatory requirements of the times?

 Under Article 379 of the Penal Code, where a person is entrusted with confidential information due to his employment or other circumstances and he discloses or uses that information for his or another’s advantage, he will be guilty of an offence and subject to a penalty of imprisonment for at least one year and a fine of at least AED20,000.

 Article 2(1) of the Cybercrime Law provides that, if a person enters any electronic system without permission or exceeds his authorised limits, he will be sentenced to imprisonment and a fine of between AED100,000 and AED300,000.
 The penalty is increased if, whilst accessing the system, the person deletes, discloses, damages, changes, copies or publishes any information in or from the system.
 In such aggravating circumstances, the punishment will be imprisonment for at least six months and a fine of between AED150,000 and AED750,000.
 The offence is further aggravated if the subject matter of these actions was personal information, with the punishment being elevated to imprisonment for at least one year and a fine of between AED250,000 and AED1,000,000.
-Additionally, per Article 42 of the Cybercrime Law, if a non-UAE citizen commits any offence under the Cybercrime Law, the court must impose an order for the person to be deported after the punishment has been completed.
+Additionally, per Article 42 of the Cybercrime Law, if a non-UAE citizen commits any offence under the Cybercrime Law in UAE, the court must impose an order for the person to be deported after the punishment has been completed.

 The public prosecution and the court were convinced with the evidence provided and the criminal complaint drafted by Al Tamimi & Co.
 The evidence in this case illustrated that TC had exceeded his authority when he used the bank’s information system to copy and disclose personal information with the intent to receive money in return for the provision of such information.
 TC was indicted and, at the first Court hearing, sentenced to imprisonment for one year along with a fine of AED500,000, which will be followed by deportation.
 He immediately appealed this decision and the matter is currently ongoing.